The Olympics Used to Look WAY Different (These Rare, Vintage Photos Are Proof)

 What judges looked like

 The 1912 American shot put champ Pat McDonald stoops with a fleet of well-dressed judges to inspect the tape during one of his events.
 In their coats, hats, and ties, Olympic judges were a picture of dandy authority.
 In other track events, judges relied on technological breakthroughs to aid their timing, trying out “first-class chronometers” attached to starting pistols that engaged a timer right as the gun went off.
 The longest-recorded race time of the 1912 Olympics?
 54 years.
 Japanese marathoner Shiso Kanakuri collapsed mid-event and withdrew without alerting Olympic officials.
 He was declared “missing,” his race never complete—until 1967.
 That’s when the Swedish National Olympic Committee invited the now 75-year-old athlete to return and finish his race.
 Kanakuri obliged.
 His final time: 54 years, 8 months, 6 days, 5 hours, 32 minutes and 20.3 seconds.
-These quotes from Olympic athletes are incredibly motivating.

 What track athletes looked like